-The Hybrid Plan is administered, along with the other City Retirement Plans, by the City of Memphis retirement system organization.
-To find out information about your benefits, please visit our web site at www.benefitsmemphis.com or <a href="https:
+The Hybrid Plan is administered, along with the other City Retirement Plans, by the City of Memphis Retirement System Organization.
+To find out information about your benefits, please visit our web site at www.totalrewards.memphistn.gov.

 WHO PARTICIPATES IN THE HYBRID PLAN?